acend/helm-basics-training/content/labs/04.0/_index.en.md

 {{- end -}}
 ```

-As you see, you can also define functions in helm templates and then use these functions in your own templates.
+As you see, you can also define [named templates](https://helm.sh/docs/chart_template_guide/named_templates/) in helm and then use these named templates.

 Have a look at: